rubyatscale/pack_stats/README.md

 This helps answer questions like:
 - How are we doing on reducing dependency and privacy violations in your monolith overall?
-- How are we doing overall on adopting package protections?
+- How are we doing overall on adopting packwerk?

 [Dashboard JSON](docs/executive_summary.json)